 It is allowed for the SIR on the individual measures of general air or window sealing to be less than 1.0, even as a DOE expenditure; however, it is required for the cumulative SIR to be 1.0 or above.
+When a recommended air sealing measure falls below an SIR of 1.0, justifying docum6entation is appropriate.
 Similarly, when efforts fail to meet the air or window sealing target, documenting the reasoning for passing the measure at the QCI Final Inspection is appropriate.

 See matrix for guidelines on air, duct, and window sealing.